23012925/Exp-7-Synchornous-counters-/README.md

 # RESULTS:

-Thus, the UP COUNTER and DOWN COUNTER are designed and the truth tables are verified using quartus software.
+Thus, the 4 bit UP COUNTER and DOWN COUNTER are designed and the truth tables are verified using quartus software.